fedecoda/mlmept2020/README.md

 Machine Learning Made Easy - Advanced Exercise
 This image is a little introduction into IntegratedML and its possibilities.
 It guides you through all options and configurations.

+The text mainly uses the content from InterSystems Documentation (special thanks to Derek Robinson).

 ## Installation

 To build the image, you need to